bmartin042503/avallama/README.md

 ### Linux

 #### Debian/Ubuntu (x64)
-1. Download the latest .deb package from the [releases](https://github.com/4foureyes/avallama/releases)
+1. Download the latest .deb package from the [releases](https://github.com/4foureyes/avallama/releases) page.
 2. Open a terminal and navigate to the directory where the file was downloaded, for example:
 ```bash
 cd ~/Downloads